Living In Japan: Revealing Insights From a 20-Year Expat

 Maintaining a work-life balance while living in Japan can be a challenge.
 Mostly because of the demanding work culture of Japan.
 Your experience with this balance depends on the type of job you choose.
 In fact, it is the high-pressure working environment that causes many people to leave Japan.

 School teachers in Japan face pressure to spend time preparing lessons long after classes.
 The teacher's office may gossip about the foreigner who left earlier than Japanese teachers.
 I knew teachers who cracked from the stress.
-They moved back to their home country.
-However, many teachers enjoy long paid breaks between semesters.
+Some move back to their home country due to the stress.
+However, many teachers, depending on the school, enjoy long paid breaks between semesters.

 Taking holidays outside national periods like Golden Week and Obon is often discouraged.
 As there are so many national holidays, most employees only have one week of paid leave a year.
 However, a company will usually not allow you to take the full paid leave together.
 Instead, people often add some of their paid vacation time to the start and end of a national holiday period to extend their vacation time.